botanicastudios/element-selector/README.md

 When set to `true`, allows selecting multiple elements.
 Without this option, only one element can be selected at a time.

+### `mode` (default: `select`)

+Choose between two interaction modes:

+- `select`: highlight existing DOM nodes and return their details (the original behaviour)
+- `insert`: preview drop points with horizontal/vertical rules so you can decide where new content should be injected.
+The selector returns the reference element plus the edge (`before`/`after`) and axis.

+### `allowModeToggle` (default: `true`)

+Controls whether the floating toolbar inside the selector lets users switch between select and insert modes.
+Set to `false` if you want to lock the selector to the mode you launch with.

 ### `friendlySelectors` (default: `false`)

 When set to `true`, displays human-readable tag names instead of HTML tag names.
 For example: